 On 4 March 2020 Germany’s so-called emergency task force on the coronavirus epidemic decided to ban the export of many types of medical protection gear, including breathing masks, medical gloves and protective suits (see German Federal Gazette as of 4 March 2020, available at bundesanzeiger.de).
 There were limited exemptions to the ban including, among others, travellers who export or transfer the relevant products in reasonable quantities for their own use.
 The decree allowed exporters to apply for a licence in very limited circumstances, including, for example, when products are exported in connection with concerted international aid.
 All other exports were banned, whether destined for the rest of the EU or third countries.

-France requisitioned all stocks of surgical masks of the types FFP2 and anti-projections from national producers and distributors in the public and private sectors as of March 4 2020 and extended the requisition to surgical masks of the types FFP3, N95, N99, N100, P95, P99, P100, R95, R99 and R100 as of March 14 2020.
+France requisitioned all stocks of face masks of the types FFP2 and anti-projections masks from national producers and distributors in the public and private sectors as of March 4 2020 and extended the requisition to masks of the types FFP3, N95, N99, N100, P95, P99, P100, R95, R99 and R100 as of March 14 2020.
 Such measures prevent any export of masks from the French territory.

 Understandably, these measures were seen with great suspicion, even anger, by the other Member States, particularly Italy, the first Member State to be hit by the virus and a country in need of such protective equipment.